 Make sure all the money (salary + annual leave) that is balanced from them to you is either given to you in hand or deposited in your bank account.
 Don’t believe them if they say they will give you the money later.
 If you sign the letter and if you don’t have the money, you can’t claim it cause you have already signed the letter.

 Don’t sign until and unless they give you your money.
 If they try to play foul, contact immigration as soon as possible.

 They will threaten you by saying that you will be illegal if you don’t sign the letter.
 Don’t trust them.
 You won’t be illegal if you don’t sign the letter.

 Don’t run-away from your employer’s house

-The run-away option isn’t a good option until your life is in immediate danger.
-Give them a notice letter and get the release paper in a legal way.
+The run-away option isn’t a good option unless your life is in immediate danger.
+Please give them a notice letter and legally get the release paper.
 30 days notice letter is advisable and accepted by the labor ministry.

 Run-away only if your life is in danger.
 If everything is under control, don’t run-way.

 Even if you feel that running away is your only option, never leave children, sick people, or extremely ill patients.
 If you do this, irrespective of your situation, you are liable for a criminal offense, and you can be sent to Jail.
 Follow the notice period suggestion and be out of there free in no time.